v2sCollections/City-of-Dreams/README.md

 - V now has a jetpack.
 - V can now hang off walls and jump from wall to wall.
 - V can now slide sideways.
 More flexibility on the slide's trajectory.
 Improves camera control when sliding.
-Prevents stairs and small obstacles like sidewalks from cancelling the slide.
+Prevents stairs and small obstacles like sidewalks from canceling the slide.
-- The custom Level cap allows you to keep levelling up past level 50.
+- The custom Level cap allows you to keep leveling up past level 50.
-- Using healing items builds up your "Toxicity" until you "Overdose", requiring you to wait for the effect to wear off before using more inhalers/injectors.
 - Darkens the edges of the screen when your stamina is low.
 - Third-person mode.